cghr/isha-logistics-services/README.md

 =============

-A Web  Services module for hc-ui
+A Web  Services module for isha-logistics-ui

-Includes

-* GridService
-* ReportService
-* IDService

 Usage :
 =======